Andrew Chesney

 Andrew S. Chesney is an American politician who is an elected Republican member of the Illinois Senate for the 45th district.
 The 45th district is located in the northwest corner of the state and includes all of Jo Daviess, Stephenson and Carroll counties as well as part of, Ogle, Winnebago, Boone, and DeKalb counties.

 He was previously the State Representative for the 89th District from 2018 to 2023.

 After winning the 2018 general election, Chesney was appointed to succeed Brian W. Stewart for the remainder of the 100th General Assembly.
 Chesney was sworn into office December 5, 2018.

 Chesney is a member of the Illinois Freedom Caucus and was the first State Senator to join the Caucus.

 He is also the Chairman of the Stephenson County Republican Central Committee.
 Prior to his election to the Illinois House of Representatives he was an Alderman-at-large in the City of Freeport, a member of the Stephenson County Convention and Visitors Bureau and a member of the Illinois WorkNet Center for Stephenson, Jo Daviess, and Winnebago counties.

 Illinois Senate

 Positions

-Chesney is anti-abortion, with exceptions for rape, incest and the life of the mother.
-He received a 100% rating from Illinois Right to Life Action.
+Chesney is anti-abortion.
+He received a 100% rating from Illinois Right to Life Action and is 100% pro-life.
+He has voted against using public funding for abortions.

 Chesney is pro-Second Amendment, receiving a 92% rating from the National Rifle Association (NRA).